 Udemy has grown into one of the biggest educational platforms with courses from all over the world on a multitude of topics like technical writing, app development, HTML, project management, and more.

-You can also find industry-specific technical writing courses on the site.
+You can also find industry-specific writing courses on the site.
 The enrollment process is always simple, and all the courses are self-paced so that you can complete them according to your schedule.
 Most importantly, you get hands-on experience with real-life case studies.

-Whether you’re a seasoned technical writer or someone who’s just starting out, it’s best to start with a beginner course to get your bearings.
+Whether you’re a seasoned writer or someone who’s just starting out, it’s best to start with a beginner course to get your bearings.

 The self-paced and award-winning course requires you to have a Windows PC and Microsoft Word and Excel (2007 or 2010).
 The other relevant materials, resources, and information is provided within the course once you enroll.